 1948–1951: Attended William Penn Charter School in Philadelphia.

-1950: Worked at an ice cream parlor in Atlantic City, New Jersey.
+1950: Worked for the summer at a combined ice cream parlor and candy store in Ocean City, New Jersey.

 1951: Photograph of Tony and his father Len Bracken Sr. in Annapolis.

-1955—June: Graduated from the United States Naval Academy and given the rank of ensign by the Secretary of the Navy.
+1955—June: Graduated from the United States Naval Academy with a bachelor of science degree and given the rank of ensign by the Secretary of the Navy.
+His studies were rooted in the academy’s Department of Marine Engineering.

 1955: Worked with his father in the summer paving the Pennsylvania Turnpike.